YS-Pundir/Text-Analysis-Application/README.md

 ## 🧩 Design & Implementation

-This project is implemented in :
+This project is implemented in two styles:

+### Modular Version
+- Function-based architecture
+- Clear separation of concerns
+- Easy to read and test

 ### Object-Oriented Version
 - `TextAnalyzer` class encapsulating logic and data